Sheila from North London doesn’t know what to do…

 Sheila, North London.
 August 2020

-I really do hope this helps Sheila.
-As for the other stuff you mention that’s all easily solvable isn’t it?
+I do hope this helps Sheila.
+As for that other stuff you mention that’s all easily solvable isn’t it?
 When you’re certain your car is fixed an’ isn’t gonna let you down again, just pack your husband’s bags, load the car an’ give him the keys.
 Give him a kick up his ass on his way out.
 Nineteen, for Christ sake!
 Just when you’re starting to get wrinkles an’ all that.

 I’m no stranger to heartbreak myself you know, boy have I been through it.
 I was kidnapped in the middle of the night, did you know this?
 But it’s all about how you pick yourself up then start running around the proverbial track of life.
 I’m also gonna send you a copy of my favourite book, it’s called ‘Who Moved My Cheese’.